cdevroe/unmark/readme.md

 - Run /install/
 - Follow onscreen instructions

+How To Contribute
+==

+To contribute by submitting issues; Please submit all issues on Github and be as verbose as possible.

+To submit code patches:

+- Fork the repository on GitHub.
+- Make updates to your code.
+- Submit a pull request.

+I have decided to go the Pull Request route rather than the open contribution route because I'm still running a hosted version of Nilai.

 Enjoy.
-If you have questions or issues submit them [on GitHub](http://cdevroe.github.com/nilai).
+If you have questions or issues submit them [on GitHub](http://github.com/cdevroe/nilai).